Clothing in Toddler Environment

 Upon arrival please we ask your child to wash their hands.
 We will have the children wash their hands several times throughout the day to keep a healthy environment.

 Keep in mind, although your child may appear to have energy at home, if they are not feeling 100% they may not feel like being part of a community.
 If your child is not participating or resting easily at school it will become necessary to call and ask a parent to take him home where he can receive proper care for his illness.
 It is our recommendation that each family have a family or friend who can provide care when a child is ill.
 We are sensitive to families who cannot take time off from work to care for their child themselves.
 However it is in your child’s best interest to have a plan for these situations rather than expect them to be happy in a group environment when they do not feel well.
 Keep in mind it is unfair to the community of children to expect us to refrain from normal activities such as outside time.
-If you send your child to school we will expect them to be ready to participate in outside activities and be dressed appropriately for cold weather.
+If you send your child to school, we will expect them to be ready to participate in outside activities and be dressed appropriately for the weather.

 Montessori philosophy in reference to becoming independent in the bathroom:

 It is our philosophy that toileting is part of practical life or care of self.
 In our environment children in the toddler room wear training pants to school except during naptime.
 Parents are responsible for sending training pants labeled in permanent ink.
 The theory behind Montessori’s approach to toileting is that this is a natural function and a child needs to know that we keep all body parts clean and dry.
 The guides in the classroom will help assist the children in changing themselves when needed.
 This sends the proper message that it is not desirable to have wet or soiled pants and we change them immediately.
 This process helps a child to become conscious of his/her body parts and absorb the information we are sending.
 As soon as a child shows interest in wearing training pants they begin to wear underwear.
 Underwear is easier to change and allows more freedom of movement and sets the child up for success “to dress and undress independently”.
-In our community, toddlers can wear underwear and slippers (robbies) and a warm t-shirt (free from logos or media propaganda) this will help each child master personal care.
+In our community, toddlers can wear underwear and slippers and a warm t-shirt (free from logos or media propaganda) this will help each child master personal care.

 Our guides understand that it is a natural body function to eliminate the body, very similar to breathing.
 The guides do not react to what modern society might call “an accident” we also refrain from any negative comments as to smell or visual descriptions.
 We do not want the child to feel they did something wrong or made a mistake.
 We also do not exaggerate by putting on a parade or similar commotion when using the toilet is accomplished.
 Montessori philosophy is that the reward in using the toilet is having clean pants.
 There is no need for bribery or treats for using the toilet.

 Tips for using this philosophy at home: When a child wets their pants and the floor, stay calm, try not to react or make a negative comment like “uh-oh.”
 Do not call it an accident or a mistake.
 Simply model for the child how to use the bathroom and wash your hands, then let her/him try.
-Then give them dry underwear to put on (keep extra clothing in the bathroom for convenience) also you can show your child how to clean the floor, letting them help when ready.
+Then give them dry underwear to put on (keep extra clothing in the bathroom for convenience) and show your child how to clean the floor, letting them help when ready.
 Again making sure to wash your hands when finished.
 It is recommended that you have some small cleaning supplies that are your child’s size so they can help more easily.